LelouchHe/silversearch/tokenizers/jieba-wasm-2.4.0/README.md

-# NOTE
+# NOTE from Silversearch

-This is a updated version of [jieba-wasm](https://github.com/fengkx/jieba-wasm/), to make it work with silver bullet plug system
+This is a updated version of [jieba-wasm](https://github.com/fengkx/jieba-wasm/), to make it work with Silver Bullet plug system.

+Major changes:

+1. use `space.readFile` to load wasm
+2. hard code wasm file path to be `${LIBRARY_PATH}/jieba_rs_wasm_bg.wasm`
+3. instantiate WebAssembly directly from wasm content

 # jieba-wasm